-As to the betterment of an emergency water supply, Little Seneca Lake also provides numerous assets as a regional recreational area. fishing and boating grounds, miles of paved and natural
+As to the provision of an emergency water supply, Little Seneca Lake also provides numerous assets as a regional recreational area. fishing and boating grounds, miles of paved and natural

-The largest water body in Montgomery County indeed, Little Seneca Lake is 505 acres in surface area and is as deep as 68 feet.
-It holds enough fresh water to fill-up 112,500 bathtubs2.
+The largest water body in Montgomery County indeed.
+Little Seneca Lake is 505 acres in surface area and is as deep as 68 feet.
+It holds enough fresh water to fill-up 112,500,000 bathtubs2.
 That's enough for 20- to 30-day supply of water to be used in the times of severe drought.
-Only once was that necessary // when, during the summer drought of 1999, the supply was emergency water released into the Potomac River just above the fresh water intake for distribution to treatment plants.
+Only once was that I necessary when, during the summer drought of 1999, the emergency water supply was released into the Potomac above the fresh River just water intake for distribution plants. to treatment